laughingman-hass/razgriz.dev/docs/index.md

 # Hello razgriz.dev

 Hello!
 There is a server listening on `hello.razgriz.dev:5555`.
-It want's to tell you something, but understands very little.
+It wants to tell you something, but understands very little.

 _Hint: you'll need `nc` or `telnet` to start talking to it_